BJP's Priyanka Tibrewal files nomination for Bhabanipur bypoll | Politics

 BJP candidate Priyanka Tibrewal on Monday filed her nomination for the assembly bypoll to West Bengal's Bhabanipur constituency, where she is up against TMC candidate and Chief Minister Mamata Banerjee.

-Left Front candidate Srijib Biswas also submitted his papers on Monday – the late date for filing nominations.
+Left Front candidate Srijib Biswas also submitted his papers on Monday – the last date for filing nominations.

 Bhabanipur will go to the polls on September 30 and results will be declared on October 3.